(This article was originally published in February 2016, but I wanted to update it to add Warren Buffett and Mohnish Pabrai’s perspective on spinoffs)

 Klarman closes by reminding investors that the parent company often times represents an attractive investment.

-Indeed, Baupost’s current portfolio (as of 9/30) of publicly traded stocks includes several spinoffs: SYF, FOXA, PYPL, NSAM, TBPH, NCQ, and KLXI.
+Indeed, Baupost’s current portfolio (as of 12/31/17) of publicly traded stocks includes several spin-offs: SYF, FOXA, TBPH, and TMQ.

-If you are living under a rock and haven’t read this book, I recommend that you immediately stop what you doing, and go to Amazon to buy the book.
+If you are living under a rock and haven’t read this book, I recommend that you immediately stop what you doing, and buy the book.

 Alright, let’s dive in….

-Greenblatt begins the chapter by telling an amusing anecdote relating to him losing a bet.
+Greenblatt begins the chapter by telling an amusing anecdote about losing a bet.
 As a result, he has to treat his friend to dinner at one of the best restaurants in New York City.
 At the restaurant, Greenblatt wonders if a certain entrée on the menu is any good.
-With a little help from the waiter, he quickly realizes that everything on the menu is good.
+With a little help from the waiter, he remembers that everything on the menu is good.
 After all, he is eating at one of the best restaurants in New York City.
 The most important decision was deciding where to eat.

 Greenblatt then ties this theme to investing.
 In investing, Greenblatt notes, “It’s great to look for investments in places other are not, but it’s not enough.
 You also have to preselect investment areas that put you ahead of the game.”